athos/trenchman/README.md

 ## Features

+- Written in Go and runs on various platforms
 - Fast startup
 - Support for nREPL and prepl
-- Written in Go and runs on various platforms
+- Works as a language-agnostic nREPL client

 ## Installation